 In your final year, you'll conduct an individual research project where you can explore a topic of your choosing in greater detail, this will develop your investigative, research and presentation skills.

-This geospatial surveying and mapping degree is also available with a year's work placement, as a four-year programme.
+This geographic information science degree is also available with a year's work placement, as a four-year programme.

 You'll apply to spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
-Work placements take place in Stage 3.
+Work placements take place between Year 2 and Year 3.

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.